 The Trésor: Premium Entry, Thin Secondary Liquidity

 Secondary liquidity is thin.
-The Trésor is a specialist dress watch and usually takes longer to sell than mainstream Omega references such as the Speedmaster or Seamaster.
+The Trésor is a specialist dress watch and usually takes longer to sell than mainstream Omega references like the Speedmaster or Seamaster.

 The Prestige: Accessible Entry, Broader Market